-A. Any person who believes he or she has been the target or victim of harassment or violence on the basis of race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, including gender identity or expression, or disability by a student, teacher, administrator, or other school district personnel, or any person with knowledge or belief of conduct which may constitute harassment or violence prohibited by this policy toward a student, teacher, administrator, or other school district personnel or group of students, teachers, administrators, or other school district personnel should report the alleged acts immediately to an appropriate school district official designated by this policy.
-A person may report conduct which may constitute harassment or violence anonymously.
-However, the school district may not rely solely on an anonymous report to determine discipline or other remedial responses.

-- B. The school district encourages the reporting party or complainant to use the report form available from the principal or building supervisor of each building or available from the school district office, but oral reports shall be considered complaints as well. - C. Nothing in this policy shall prevent any person from reporting harassment or violence directly to a school district human rights officer or to the superintendent.
+- A. Any person who believes he or she has been the target or victim of harassment or violence on the basis of Protected Class by a student, teacher, administrator, or other school district personnel, or any person with knowledge or belief of conduct which may constitute harassment or violence prohibited by this policy toward a student, teacher, administrator, or other school district personnel or group of students, teachers, administrators, or other school district personnel should report the alleged acts immediately to an appropriate school district official designated by this policy.
+A person may report conduct that may constitute harassment or violence anonymously.
+However, the school district may not rely solely on an anonymous report to determine discipline or other remedial responses. - B. The school district encourages the reporting party or complainant to use the report form available from the principal or building supervisor of each building or available from the school district office, but oral reports shall be considered complaints as well. - C. Nothing in this policy shall prevent any person from reporting harassment or violence directly to a school district human rights officer or to the superintendent.
 If the complaint involves the building report taker, the complaint shall be made or filed directly with the superintendent or the school district human rights officer by the reporting party or complainant. - D. In Each School Building.
 The building principal, the principal's designee, or the building supervisor (hereinafter the "building report taker") is the person responsible for receiving oral or written reports of harassment or violence prohibited by this policy at the building level.
 Any adult school district personnel who receives a report of harassment or violence prohibited by this policy shall inform the building report taker immediately.
 If the complaint involves the building report taker, the complaint shall be made or filed directly with the superintendent or the school district human rights officer by the reporting party or complainant.
 The building report taker shall ensure that this policy and its procedures, practices, consequences, and sanctions are fairly and fully implemented and shall serve as a primary contact on policy and procedural matters. - E. A teacher, school administrator, volunteer, contractor, or other school employee shall be particularly alert to possible situations, circumstances, or events that might include acts of harassment or violence.
 Any such person who witnesses, observes, receives a report of, or has other knowledge or belief of conduct that may constitute harassment or violence shall make reasonable efforts to address and resolve the harassment or violence and shall inform the building report taker immediately.
 School district personnel who fail to inform the building report taker of conduct that may constitute harassment or violence or who fail to make reasonable efforts to address and resolve the harassment or violence in a timely manner may be subject to disciplinary action. - F. Upon receipt of a report, the building report taker must notify the school district human rights officer immediately, without screening or investigating the report.
 The building report taker may request, but may not insist upon, a written complaint.
 A written statement of the facts alleged will be forwarded as soon as practicable by the building report taker to the human rights officer.
 If the report was given verbally, the building report taker shall personally reduce it to written form within 24 hours and forward it to the human rights officer.
-Failure to forward any harassment or violence report or complaint as provided herein may result in disciplinary action against the building report taker. - G. In the District.
-The school board hereby designates the Superintendent as the school district human rights officer(s) to receive reports or complaints of harassment or violence prohibited by this policy.
-If the complaint involves a human rights officer, the complaint shall be filed directly with the superintendent.1
+Failure to forward any harassment or violence report or complaint as provided herein may result in disciplinary action against the building report taker.